 I know for me, itchiness occurs on my hips where my clothes are the tightest.
-The rubbing when I move around adds to the irritation and causes my skin to itch like crazy.
+The rubbing when I move around adds to the irritation and causes my skin to itch like crazy in the winter.
 Even though I don’t have visible dryness in this area, it is still a sign of a damaged moisture barrier, so I have to treat this area by regularly exfoliating and moisturizing.
 Fabrics like wool can add to skin irritation so it’s best to wear cotton, silk or smooth fabrics next to the skin.

 During the winter when the heat is on in the house, it can create an exceptionally dry environment.
 When the air is dry it seeks moisture and steals it from wherever it is available.
-After taking a warm shower, the moisture collects and hangs in the air.
-If possible, do not run your bathroom fan or vent to eliminate the steam.
+After taking a warm shower or bath, the moisture collects and hangs in the air.
+Avoid running your bathroom fan or vent to eliminate the steam.
 Instead, allow the humidity to linger.
 This will encourage the moisture to remain in the air, which will keep your skin comfortably hydrated.
-As mentioned previously, be sure to apply a body lotion or oil immediately after you get out of the shower.
+Be sure to apply a body lotion or oil immediately after you get out of the shower or bath.

 Almonds, salmon, sardines, avocados, walnuts and olive oil all contain fatty acids that keep the skin moist from the inside out.
 Consider taking an Evening Primrose supplement to offer additional comfort for dry, itchy skin.

-For itchiness, applying a non-prescription, topical 1% cortisone cream in place of a body lotion can provide anti-inflammatory relief.
+For itchiness, applying a non-prescription, topical 1% cortisone cream in place of body lotion can provide anti-inflammatory relief.
 You can also mix this in with a body lotion before applying it to the skin.